jphillips3275/Gumbo/README.md

 3. Activate virtual environment `source env/bin/activate`
 4. Install all requirements
 5. Start a Bloons TD game
-6. Run AI on top of game using `python3 AI.py`
+6. Run AI using `python3 AI.py`.
+We recommend two monitors to ensure you're not blocking the AI from interacting with the game.

 ### Demo Video:
 LINK